-- clear agreements;
+clear agreements;

-- performance based compensation, and
+performance based compensation, and

-- emotional ownership.
+emotional ownership.

 A clear agreement was an issue of integrity.
-Policies, procedures and expectations were clearly articulated in writing.
+Policies, procedures, and expectations were clearly articulated in writing.
 Company guidelines were viewed as a minimum statement of best practices.
 Employees were expected to creatively exceed the minimums.

 By directly tying compensation to performance, every employee could calculate his or her bonus at any time.
 There was no mystery or subjective component to the compensation plans.
-In reality, this was simply a corollary of policy of clear agreements.
+In truth, this was simply a corollary of the policy of clear agreements.

-It is better to give than receive.
-Emotional ownership is the sense that each worker has a stake in helping the business be the best and going beyond just running a business to a perspective of helping society.
-Work is a place of worship.
-One of the best ways to worship is to give to others (see II Corinthians 8).
-Workers are encouraged to look for ways to give the gift of sight beyond what is done in the stores.
-Giving back to society creates a sense of personal satisfaction, a healthy emotional response from workers that builds a bond with the company.
+Dave used the principle it is better to give than receive2 to inspire emotional ownership-the sense that each worker has a stake in helping the business be the best.
+This means going beyond just running a business to a perspective of helping society.
+Work was a place of worship.
+One of the best ways to worship was to give to others.3 Workers were encouraged to look for ways to give the gift of sight beyond what was done in the stores.
+Giving back to society created a sense of personal satisfaction-a healthy emotional response from workers that builds a bond with the company.